lionheart1022/Bet-Game-API-Flask/README.md

 If both are provided, image will be cut to keep aspect ratio.

 Returns image itself with corresponding MIME type (most likely PNG).

+If image not found for requested gametype, 404 error will be returned.

+### GET /gametypes/<type>/background
+Retrieves background picture for given game type.
+Arguments and behaviour is the same as for `GET /gametypes/<type>/image` endpoint.
+Background images are generally different from cover images, have better resolution, and exist only for supported games.

 ### POST /games